dwy6626/Stroop-Effect-Game/README.md

 ## Environment Setup

-This app is developed under Python 3, tested with Google Chrome, macOS 10.15.
+This app is developed under Python 3, tested with Google Chrome 80.0.3987.87, macOS 10.15.

 ### Install requirements